"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 The way you answer this question provides insight into your ability to communicate effectively.

 HRs are looking for clarity and coherence in your response.
-They want to see if you can present your professional story in an engaging way, concisely highlight key experiences, and maintain a natural flow.
+They want to see if you can present your story in an engaging way, concisely highlight key competencies, and maintain a natural flow.

 Gauging fit for the role

-Your resume walkthrough gives a snapshot of your qualifications and whether they match the skills and experiences they’re seeking.
+Your resume walkthrough gives a snapshot of your qualifications and whether they match the skills they’re seeking.

 For example, if you're applying for a leadership position, they may be looking for indications of past management experience.